 Viva Phonics provides private online reading tutors for 1st graders who are struggling with reading.

-Quickly recall the names of letters
+quickly recall the names and sounds of letters?

-Accurately blend sounds to read words
+accurately blend sounds to read words?

-Confidently read with ease and accuracy
+confidently read with ease and accuracy?

-Correctly retell the events in a story
+correctly retell the events in a story?

 We could not be happier with the results of our 7yo son.